mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/FAQ/index.md

 ### How do I access my preferences?

 You can access your preferences through the menu bar.
-Got to MAMP > Preferences.
+Go to MAMP > Preferences.

 ---